WordPress/gutenberg/docs/reference-guides/interactivity-api/core-concepts/the-reactive-and-declarative-mindset.md

 <details>
 <summary>Show me the answer!</summary>

-In the case that the Show button is pressed first, then the Activate button, and finally the Hide button, we forgot to add the `inactive` class using `statusParagraph.classList.add('inactive');`.
+In the case that the Show button is pressed first, then the Activate button, and finally the Hide button, it doesn't add the `inactive` class using `statusParagraph.classList.add('inactive');`.
 Therefore, the next time the user presses Show, the paragraph will not appear in red.

 </details>

-These types of bugs are very common in imperative code because we have to manually control all the conditions.
+These types of bugs are very common in imperative code because you have to manually control all the conditions.
 On the other hand, they do not exist in declarative code because the framework takes care of updating the DOM and never forgets about anything.

 ### Benefits of the declarative approach